Paternity and childcare leave in the civil service

 The duration of the leave shall be 32 calendar days maximum.

-Of these 32 calendar days, 4 days must mandatory be taken consecutively and immediately after the 3-day birth leave.
+Of these 32 calendar days, 4 days must obligatory be taken consecutively and immediately after the 3-day birth leave.

 You can choose to take the remaining 28 calendar days continuously or split into 2 periods of at least 5 days each.